The Bankrate promise

-A service contract, also called an extended warranty or auto service contract, is an optional service that covers certain vehicle problems or repairs after the dealer’s or manufacturer’s warranty expires.
+A vehicle service contract, also called an extended warranty or auto service contract, is an optional service that covers certain vehicle problems or repairs after the dealer or manufacturer warranty expires.

 What does a service contract cover?

-Service contracts cover parts likely to break down within the warranty period.
-For example, the contract might cover repairs to major components of the vehicle, such as the engine, transmission and air conditioning, as well as roadside assistance and rental car reimbursement.
+Service contracts cover parts likely to break down outside of the warranty period.
+Repairs may include major components of the vehicle — such as the engine, transmission and air conditioning — as well as roadside assistance and rental car reimbursement.

-Coverage varies with each provider and contract, so read through the policy before signing up.
+Coverage varies with each provider and contract, so read the policy before signing up.
 They usually come with a long list of exclusions, such as routine maintenance, normal wear and tear, theft and vandalism.
 If a service isn’t listed, assume it’s not covered under the policy.

 Service contract vs. manufacturer warranty

 Before buying an auto service contract, compare it against your car’s warranty to see when coverage applies and whether they overlap.

 - Auto service contracts usually kick in when the manufacturer’s warranty expires.
 These always cost extra and can be purchased at a later date while warranties are baked into the car’s purchase price.

 You might even have similar coverage through some of your other financial products.
 For example, auto insurance might cover rental car expenses and roadside assistance, while your credit card might cover trip interruptions.
-If you buy an auto service contract that offers similar benefits, make sure that you’re not duplicating coverage and check how much the service contract will pay toward a claim.
+If you buy a vehicle service contract with similar benefits, verify that it doesn’t overlap with existing coverage.

 How to get the most out of your service contract

 Get a few quotes for auto service contracts and, as you compare offers, look at these features:

-- Check the cost of the policy.
-The cost depends on the car’s make, model, condition, coverage and contract length.
+- Check the cost.
+Your car’s make, model, condition, coverage and contract length all impact price.
 You’ll usually pay a fee upfront to buy the policy — ranging from a few hundred dollars to more than $1,000 — and potentially a deductible per visit or per repair.